Skip to content

 7. On demand URL validation Enables real-time checking of individual URLs without storing results in the database.
 Returns immediate feedback including status, content metadata, redirect information and diagnostic messages explaining link issues.
 Particularly useful for pre-validating links before processing in other tools, avoiding unnecessary operations on broken URLs.
 Utilized in Spatial Metadata Extractor to skip processing broken URLs

-A javascript widget is further used to display the link status directly in the SoilWise Metadata Catalogue record.
+A javascript widget is further used to display the link status directly in the SoilWise SoilWise Finder record.

 The API can be used to identify which records have broken links.